craftsmancoding/repoman/README.md

 ## Installation

-You can install Repoman via the standard MODx package manager, or you can install Repoman via Repoman (yes, some bootstrapping/dog-fooding here).
+You can install Repoman via the standard MODx package manager, or you can install Repoman via Repoman (yes, some dog-fooding is possible here).

-1. Clone the Repoman repository from https://github.com/craftsmancoding/repoman to a dedicated directory inside your MODx web root.
+1. Clone the Repoman repository from https://github.com/craftsmancoding/repoman to a dedicated directory inside your MODx web root, e.g. "mypackages"
 2. Run "composer install" on your new repository to pull in the package dependencies.
-3. Run the command-line repoman tool on the repoman/ directory, e.g. "php repoman install ."
+3. Run the command-line repoman tool on the repoman/ directory, e.g. "php repoman install /home/myuser/public_html/mypackages/"

 ---------------------------------
 ## Conventions

-Repman works when you (the developer) follow a few simple [Conventions](https://github.com/craftsmancoding/repoman/wiki/Conventions) in your code.
-(Examples coming...)
+Repman works when you (the developer) follow a few simple conventions in your code.
+First, you should add [DocBlocks](https://github.com/craftsmancoding/repoman/wiki/DocBlocks) to your elements to identify their attributes.
+For example, a Snippet should begin with a comment like this:

+    <?php
+    /**
+     * @name MySnippet
+     * @description This is my description
+     */

+Next, you should make sure that any include or require statements defer to paths in the development environment (managed by Repoman).
+This ensures that the paths will work both in your local dev environment, and inside a production environment when your package is installed via a MODx transport package.
+For example, look at this require statement for a PHP file in the "mypackage" package:

+    $core_path = $modx->getOption('mypackage.core_path','', MODX_CORE_PATH.'components/mypackage/');
+    require_once $core_path.'model/mypackage/mypackage.class.php';

+Repoman will set the "mypackage.core_path" System Setting, and on a production site, that setting won't exist, so getOption will fall back to the produciton location inside of core/components.

+The path in dev might be: /Users/myuser/Sites/modx/public_html/repos/mypackage/ The path in prod might be: /var/www/html/core/components/mypackage/

+See the Wiki for more discussion and examples of Repoman's [Conventions](https://github.com/craftsmancoding/repoman/wiki/Conventions).

 See some of the [Wiki Pages](https://github.com/craftsmancoding/repoman/wiki/_pages) to learn more about using Repoman!